gp1981/ValueInvest/README.md

 This library includes functionality to rank companies based on the principles outlined in the book "The Little Book that Still Beats the Market" by Joel Greenblatt.
 The ranking algorithm is implemented from scratch within this library, providing insights into company performance.

-> Reference: Greenblatt, J. (2010).
+* Reference: Greenblatt, J. (2010).
 The Little Book that Still Beats the Market.
 Wiley.

 ## Contributing Guidelines

 ### Commit Descriptions
 When making commits to the repository, please follow these guidelines for writing descriptive commit messages:

-- **feat**: Use this prefix for new features or enhancements to existing functionality.
+- **Feat**: Use this prefix for new features or enhancements to existing functionality.
-- **fix**: Use this prefix for bug fixes or resolving issues.
+- **Fix**: Use this prefix for bug fixes or resolving issues.
-- **docs**: Use this prefix for documentation updates or improvements.
+- **Docs**: Use this prefix for documentation updates or improvements.
 - **refactor** : Use this prefix for code refactoring or restructuring without changing functionality.
 - **test** : Use this prefix for adding or modifying test cases.
 Please provide a clear and concise description of the changes made in the commit message.